FBot1/FBot1/README.md

 You can click the Preview link to take a look at your changes.
 --->
 hi Im fr and want to learn code so much please help.. thanks ..
+I want to colaborate with this new way of personal finance thanks..